fieldraccoon/fieldraccoon.github.io/_posts/2020-06-30-Linux privilage escalation techniques.md

 kay@basic2:~$
 ```
+And here we managed to get into the system as the user.

+## Git show on git logs to reveal a private ssh key - devOops box htb

 as we ssh we find that there is a git directory in `/home/roosa/work/blogfeed/.git` we run `git log` to see if we find anything interesting and luckily we do.
 ```bash